The Legend of Hell House (1973)

 Benjamin Franklin Fischer: You're the one who should leave this house.
 You're the one who's being used, not me.

-Florence Tanner: Controled multiple hauntings - something absolutely unique in haunted houses.
+Florence Tanner: Controlled multiple hauntings - something absolutely unique in haunted houses.
 A surviving will so powerful that he can use that power to dominate all other surviving sources.

 Benjamin Franklin Fischer: You mean Emeric Belasco?